-I always wondered whether a mocajete (aka mortar & pestle) truly made a difference or whether it was just another item to take up space in the kitchen and something else to clean.
-Well, this fresh salsa roja, made with seasonal heirloom tomatoes and a few other fresh ingredients made me a true believer.
+I always wondered whether a mocajete (aka mortar & pestle) truly made a difference or whether it was just another kitchen gadget to take up counter space (and something else to clean).

 This post may contain affiliate links, and you can read our disclosure information here–

-Cooked salsas would be a different story, but when you’re in the high season of fresh, juicy heirloom tomatoes, using a mortar and pestle (aka a molcajete in spanish) will turn your salsa into a food memory that will last all winter.
+Cooked salsas would be a different story, but when you’re in the high season of fresh, juicy heirloom tomatoes, using a mortar and pestle will turn your salsa into a food memory that will last all winter.

 Just make sure you get a quality Molcajete made of fine-grained lava rock and get one that is large enough for a whole batch of salsa (6 to 9-inch diameter).
 They need to be pretty heavy to really grind the spices and chiles together.